 - A complete publication record should be included with the petition in order to demonstrate the alien’s past record of scientific achievement

-- The publication record should be accompanied with a citation record in order to demonstrate the influence of the alien’s work on the field, and show that the work is being utilized by other researchers in the field
+- The publication record should be accompanied by a citation record in order to demonstrate the influence of the alien’s work on the field, and show that the work is being utilized by other researchers in the field

 - Journal impact factors and average citation records for the field can be used to show that the alien has a degree of influence above that of the average researcher in the field

 - It should be noted that there is no definite number of citations that will guarantee EB2 NIW (National Interest Waiver) approval, and there are many strategies that can be used to offset a low citation record

 - Letters of recommendation are a crucial aspect of the EB2 NIW (National Interest Waiver) Petition

 - Independent letters of recommendation (from those who have never worked or studied with you, collaborated with you, or advised your work), will carry much more weight with the USCIS than letters from dependent recommenders, and this should be taken into consideration when selecting recommenders

 - Letters of recommendation should discuss your research contributions and their significance in layman’s terms, and also comment directly on the benefit of your work to the United States